Speakers

 Dex spent 10 years in higher education as a student affairs administrator planning events, hosting conferences, and advocating for the diverse needs of the students.
 Looking for a change, he became and EMT in 2011 and began work as an Emergency Room Technician at a busy Level 1 trauma center.
 Combining these unique experiences, he found his way to Children’s Minnesota where he is currently the Injury Prevention Program Manager.
 He holds a Masters of Education from Penn State University and a BA in Computer Science from NDSU.
 He’s been a Child Passenger Safety Technician for since 2013 and a CPST instructor since 2014.
 He also teaches the Safe Travel for All Children course on strategies for safety transporting children who can’t be safely and comfortably transported in a retail-available car seat.
 He’s regularly consulted on complicated patients in the hospital and in the community and has developed resources aimed at addressing cultural gaps and language barriers.

-Ty Weigman
+Ty Wiegman

-Ty Weigman
+Ty Wiegman

 Advanced Stroke Life Support – Prehospital Provider Course | Jan 22 | 8:00 am